 Provide the Superintendent's Representative with a Site Audit Report and corresponding marked up site drawing, no later than 5 working days following an audit being completed.
-Refer to Figure - Sample Template Traffic Signal and ITS Audit Report Template in Clause 16.36 Figures and Tables.
+Refer to Figure - Sample Template Traffic Signal and ITS Audit Report Template in Figures and Tables clause in this work section.